-If you have been to Christiansted recently you have undoubtedly seen the beautifully renovated building at the intersection of Company Street and Queen Cross Street.
-Here, in the heart of historic downtown Christiansted, an original 250 year old building was restored and converted into one of St. Croix’s hottest new restaurants, balter.
-As a collaboration between award-winning chef Digby Stridiron and award-winning sommelier Patrick Kralik, balter has already generated a lot of hype.
+If you have been to Christiansted you have undoubtedly seen the beautifully renovated building at the intersection of Company Street and Queen Cross Street.
+Here, in the heart of historic downtown Christiansted, an original 250 year old building was restored and converted into one of St. Croix’s hottest restaurants, balter.
+Originally started as a collaboration between award-winning chef Digby Stridiron and award-winning sommelier Patrick Kralik, balter has garnered a lot of notoriety throughout the Virgin Islands and the Caribbean.

 – Jennie Ogden, Editor